jamesarosen/billfold/README.md

 1. Add `gem 'billfold'` to your `Gemfile`
 1. Run `bundle` (or `bundle install`)
-1. Run `rails g billfold:migration`
+1. Run `rails g billfold:migration` if you're using Rails migrations

 ### Configuration